karttur/setup-theme-blog/_posts/2018/2018-01-24-ffmpeg-movie.markdown

 <span class='terminal'>$ convert \\C -resize 716x -border 2x2 -bordercolor black SrcImage.tif \\) \\C -size 716x150 xc:none -font Trebuchet -pointsize 150 -gravity center -draw \"fill silver text 1,1 \'KARTTUR\'  fill whitesmoke text -1,-1 \'KARTTUR\' fill grey text 0,0 \'KARTTUR\' \" -transparent grey -fuzz 90% \) -composite -quality 72 DstImage.jpg</span>

-The image width then becomes 720 pixels (716 + 2*border), which is the width of old analogue television sets.
-I will use that dimensions for creating an animation in this post.
+The image width then becomes 720 pixels (716 + 2*border), which is the width of old analogue television sets (720x576).
+I will use that dimension for creating an animation in this post.

 <figure>
 <img src="{{ site.commonurl }}/images/{{ site.data.images[page.figure1].file }}">
 <figcaption> {{ site.data.images[page.figure1].caption }} </figcaption>
 </figure>

 I do, however, want to create an animation only of the Okavango swamps and the Makdagikgadi pans in northern Botswana.
-I must thus first _-resize_ and _-crop_ my image sequence to fit the movie dimesnions I chose.
+I must thus first _-resize_ and _-crop_ my image sequence to fit the movie dimensions I chose.

 ### Resize and crop images in time series

-Once you have decided which region in your map (image) to use for creating a movie, use ImageMagick to _-resize_ and _-crop_ your image.
+Once you have decided which region in your map (image) to use for creating a movie, use ImageMagick to _-resize_ and _-crop_ your images.
+Do not compress the images, but keep the png format throughout.
+The compression will be set in the move with FFmpeg.
 I also put the embossed watermark text on my films, so my ImageMagick command for getting the image sequence I want is (again you have to replace capital "C" with "("):

 <span class='terminal'>$ for i in \*.tif; do convert \\C -resize 1450x -crop 720x576+250+55 \"$i\" \\) \\C -size 720x150 xc:none -font Trebuchet -pointsize 100 -gravity center -draw \"fill silver text 1,1 \'KARTTUR\'  fill whitesmoke text -1,-1 \'KARTTUR\' fill grey text 0,0 \'KARTTUR\' \" -transparent grey -fuzz 90% \\) -composite  \"pub-movies/${i%.\*}.png\"; done</span>